idaholab/bim2fem/README.md

     Europe
     ```

+7. Select "No" for the element connectivity adjustment option.
+But, re-run this example again after step 9 and "Yes" to see the change in the model.

-7. Click "Upload and Process".
+8. Click "Upload and Process".

-8. After the conversion is complete, you can download the new IFC4 StructuralAnalysisView file and/or view it in the browser.
+9. After the conversion is complete, you can download the new IFC4 StructuralAnalysisView file and/or view it in the browser.

 # OpenBIM Resources